The gorgeous "Noheji Gion Festival" and Kitamae Ship port call "Noheji" [Aomori Prefecture]

 Google Maps

-Festivals were not the only reason that Kamigata culture was introduced to Noheji.
-Language is one of them.
+Festivals are not the only aspect of Kamigata culture that was introduced to Noheji.
+Language is also one example

-The shopping streets in particular seem to be different even within Noheji, and this is said to be the influence of the Kansai dialect.
-However, according to the Noheji Town Library, those who do not speak Nanbu's language will not be able to tell the difference at all.
+The shopping districts in particular seem to be different even within Noheji, and this is said to be due to the influence of the Kansai dialect.
+However, according to the Noheji Town Library, the differences are completely indistinguishable to people who do not speak the southern dialect

-``Chagayu'' is a rice porridge made with Japanese tea in places like Kyoto, but it is said to have been introduced to Noheji in the late Edo period.
+"Chagayu" is a type of porridge made with Japanese tea in Kyoto and other areas, but it is said to have been introduced to Noheji in the late Edo period

-Japanese tea is not cultivated in Noheji, and the rice is cooked with Kawaraketsumei, a tea made from dried legumes that grow naturally on riverbanks.
+Japanese tea is not grown in Noheji, and instead rice is cooked with tea made from dried Kawaraketsumei (river bank tea), a legume that grows wild on riverbanks

-This ``Kawaraketsumei'' improves bowel movements and has diuretic effects, and has been drunk as a tea in Noheji since ancient times.
+This "Kawaraketsumei" has a laxative effect and a diuretic effect, and has been drunk as tea in Noheji for a long time

 ©Aomori Prefecture